Ishikagi to Tokyo

 All the Ks - Kakunodate and Kitikama

 I'm on a super express heading for the north of Honshu - mainland Japan - today.
 I’m still in search of cherry blossom, today combined with samurai houses at Kakunodate.
 It's over 240 kilometres, so it sounds mad for a day trip, but it's only an hour and a half on these ultra efficient trains.
 This is the fastest shinkansen line in the country and it runs at up to 200 miles per hour.

 I catch a glimpse of a cherry blossom festival in an orchard, with trees in full bloom, but I can't see which town we are in.
 I think it might be Kitikama, where I'm due to go tomorrow - wow that was quick.
 The train is zipping along and most of the scenery is a blur.

 At Morioka, the train splits in two.
 One part heads northward to Hokkaido.
 My bit turns east and skirts the mountains all the way to my destination.
 They are white capped, the sky is blue and there are gushing streams and waterfalls.
 There are patches of snow right up to the line.
 It all promises a good day.
 But I’ve been tantalised again.

-There is a bank of cloud hovering over Kakunodate itself and the much anticipated weeping cherries are nowhere near ready to flower.
+There is a bank of cloud hovering over Kakunodate and the much anticipated weeping cherries are nowhere near ready to flower.
 There are tight buds on some of them and just two trees in blossom, outside the heritage centre.
 And naturally, this whole walkway is full of tourists taking their photographs under them.
-There are posters everywhere, depicting the carpets of blossom and flower tunnels when the sakura is in its full glory.
-The townspeople however are acting as if the blossom is already here.
+There are posters everywhere, taunting me, depicting the carpets of blossom and flower tunnels, when the sakura is in its full glory.
+The townspeople however, are acting as if the blossom is already here.
 There are stalls lining the road, sprays of plastic blossom and car park attendants with batons ready for the onslaught.
 It will be glorious during Golden Week, the national holiday, in a fortnight's time.